Skip to Content

 It is made up of durable and breathable material which means you don’t have to change it often.

-Heel pads literally stopped my heel from moving up the walking boots and are definitely an effective way to stop boots rubbing.
+Heel pads literally stopped my heel from moving up the walking boots and are definitely an effective way to stop hiking boots rubbing ankle.

 Give Makryn Premium Heel Pads Inserts Grips Liner for Men Women a go, and see if it solves your slippage dilemma.